naufalakhyar46/posTestProTalent/README.md

 How To Install App
 1. Install API posTestApi
+- create a database with the name postest
+- import database postest.sql *) because seeder not ready
+- cp .env.example .env
+- adjust the connection db, host db, db name, etc. in .env
 - composer install
-- please import database postest.sql *) becausa seeder not ready
+- php artisan key:generate
+- php artisan jwt:secret
+- php artisan serve --host={YOUR IP} *)example : php artisan serve --host=192.168.0.107
+- done
 2. Install Flutter tpos_app
 - flutter pub get
-- change url link in ./lib/constant.dart by host local
+- go to file constant.dart in ./tpos_app/lib/constant.dart, change value baseURL with host ip which is running.
-- flutter run
+- run app with your emulator
+- the app is ready to run with emulator or others

 Authentication
 username : admin